kkouptsov/BridgeCrossing/README.md

 The input of the program is the `.yaml` test file, which contains several separate problem setiings (test cases).
 The `main.cpp` code uses [`yaml-cpp`](https://github.com/jbeder/yaml-cpp) library to extract individual problem parameters.

-`test.{h,cpp}` runs individual test.
+`test.{h,cpp}` runs an individual test.
 It implements Dijkstra's algorithm.

 `state.{h,cpp}` implement `class State` to work with the state representation (code), including enumeration of neighbor states.